arecker/cookbook/recipes/amstel-bread.md

 6. Cover with tinfoil and set aside to proof at room temperature for approximately **2-3 hours**.

+7. Remove foil.
+Using a very sharp knife, make a slash down the middle of the of the dough surface about a quarter inch deep.
+It doesn't need to be pretty - this only serves as a weak point to control where the cracking happens.

-7. Bake at **450 F** for **35 minutes**.
+8. Bake at **450 F** for **35 minutes**.
 When it is cooked through, the middle of the dough should sound hollow when flicked, like a bongo drum.

-8. Remove from the coven to cool completely in the pan.
+9. Remove from the coven to cool completely in the pan.
 Serve with butter.